anttispitkanen/poetkoe-content/quotes/einstein.md

-##### "If I were not a physicist, I would probably be a musician.
+"If I were not a physicist, I would probably be a musician.
 I often think in music.
 I live my daydreams in music.
 I see my life in terms of music."

-Albert Einstein
+<span>Albert Einstein</span>